 Download Now Free registration required

 In an attempt to make U.S. financial markets more attractive for foreign firms, a new Securities and Exchange Commission deregulation effort post-Sarbanes-Oxley has had the opposite effect.
-The outcome has been that one of the historically-rarest type of cross-listing is now the most prevalent, courtesy of depositary banks creating unsponsored American deposit receipts (ADRs).
-The author reveals that the majority of foreign firms are now trading on Over-The-Counter (OTC) markets rather than major exchanges, to their detriment.
+The outcome has been that one of the historically-rarest type of cross-listing is now the most prevalent, courtesy of depositary banks creating unsponsored American Deposit Receipts (ADRs).
+New research by Finance's Caruth Chair Darius Miller of SMU Cox and co-authors reveals that the majority of foreign firms are now trading on Over-The-Counter (OTC) markets rather than major exchanges, to their detriment.

 - Format: HTML